josephikim/mixology-app/README.md

 - Easier to scale up with userbase
 - Better portability across services

-NOTE: Each `User` object includes a `roles` field which can take on one of three values:`user`, `moderator` or `admin`.
-These values aren't currently used for authorization purposes in the app, but can be used to build out an authorization layer on top of the authentication workflow if needed.
+NOTE: Each `User` document in the database includes a `roles` field which can take on one of three values: `user`, `moderator` or `admin`.
+These values aren't currently used for any authorization purposes, but can be used to build out an authorization layer on top of the authentication workflow if desired.

 ## React & Redux

 The frontend is a single-page React application that supports client-side routing via React-Router.
 This enables fast navigation between views and reduces the amount of network calls made by the frontend.
-NOTE: To support single-page apps in production, you will need to update the configuration of the web server used to serve your app (e.g Nginx).
+NOTE: To support single-page apps in production, you will need to update the configuration of the web server used to serve your app externally (e.g Nginx).

 Client data is stored using Redux which promotes data consistency, reduces database calls, and allows the use of Redux Devtools for development.

-All updates to Redux data are persisted to localStorage (at `localStorage.state`) for access between browser sessions.
-If at any point the app displays data which appears out of sync, try clearing out your browser's localStorage and reload the browser window.
+All updates to Redux data are persisted to localStorage (in the object located at `localStorage.state`) for access between browser sessions.
+If at any point the app displays data which appears out of sync, try clearing out your browser's localStorage data and reload the browser window.